-There is a general rule in digitizing a design: What you see on screen isn’t what your going to get when the design sews out!
+There is a general rule in digitizing a design: What you see on screen isn’t what you’re going to get when the design sews out!
 In fact, if the design looks perfect on screen, you can almost bet that it won’t sew out properly.

-What is Push & Pull Compensation?
+What is Push and Pull Compensation In Embroidery Digitizing?

-Since the early days of embroidery all machines have created stitches in the same manner.
-There is a top thread and a bobbin thread which both have tension, once both these threads intersect with the timing of the machine’s needle scarf and bobbin hook, they pull on each other to create a flat stitch.
+Since the early days of embroidery, all machines have created stitches in the same manner.
+There is a top thread and a bobbin thread which both have tension.
+Once both these threads intersect with the timing of the machine’s needle scarf and bobbin hook, they pull on each other to create a flat stitch.

 Stitches in a satin column have a pulling effect, making the column slightly thinner when it sews out.
-The open end of the satin column, which is any that you could slide a pin under, is where the push affect will come into play.
+The open end of the satin column, which is any that you could slide a pin under, is where the push effect will come into play.
 When push and pull come into play, the width of the thread and the density of the stitches distorts the fabric.

 Pull Compensation for Embroidery Digitizing

 With most software programs, you’re able to control the amount of pull compensation you want for the designed object you’re digitizing.
-It’s important that you understand when and why you need to adjust this setting.
+You must understand when and why you need to adjust this setting.

 The rule of thumb is, the wider the stitch, the more pull compensation you need to apply.
 Why?
 Because the wider the stitch is, the more the tension of the top and bottom threads will increase to create a flat stitch on the fabric.

 The wider the stitch, the more pull compensation you’ll need to apply.
-Please keep in mind that these rules are not set in stone, another factor that will affect the amount of pull compensation is the type of material being embroidered on.
+Please keep in mind that these rules are not set in stone.
+Another factor that will affect the amount of pull compensation is the type of material being embroidered on.
 As an example, denim will require much less pull compensation than stretchy terry cloth.

 Push Compensation for Embroidery Digitizing